vivprajapati/test_Gemplex_vivek_prajapati/README.md

-make sure your internet commection is on.s
+make sure your internet commection is on.